prashantsumfactor/Sumfactor-Toast/README.md

    For Warning toast :
    MyToast.warningToast(context =this, warningMessage = "use 'name' in upper case")

-   You can set toast position on screen by Gravity class like
+   You can set toast position top/center/bottom
-             *    By default Gravity was set to bottom
+             *    By default Toast position was set to bottom e.g positionDefault
-             *    Gravity.TOP : for align Top
+             *    MyToast.positionTop : for align Top
-             *    Gravity.BOTTOM : for align Bottom
-             *    Gravity.CENTER : for align Center
+             *    MyToast.positionCenter : for align Center

-   example - MyToast.simpleToast(context = this, simpleMessage = "Toast Message", position = Gravity.TOP)
+   example - MyToast.simpleToast(context = this, simpleMessage = "Toast Message", position = MyToast.positionTop)
 ```